DAIRY ENTREPRENEURSHIP DEVELOPMENT SCHEME (DEDS)

 - Cold storage facilities for milk and milk products. = Rs: 30 lac

-- Establishment of private veterinary clinics = Rs: 2.4 lac for mobile clinic and Rs.
-1.80 lac for stationary clinic
+- Establishment of private veterinary clinics = Rs: 2.4 lac for mobile clinics and Rs.
+1.80 lac for the stationary clinic.

 - Dairy marketing outlet/dairy parlour = Rs: 56,000/-